ctse2k1/sfl-event-based-ap-bot/SOFTWARE_SPECIFICATION.md

 - **FR1.3: Join Event:** Any user can join an active event using a 4-character code.
 - **FR1.4: Kick from Event:** The event host can remove a participant from the event.
 - **FR1.5: List Participants:** The event host can list all participants in their event.
-- **FR1.6: Reset Member Data:** An event host must be able to reset the points and participation history for a specific member.

 ### 3.2.
 Point Calculation and Tracking
 - **FR2.1: Participant Tracking:** The bot must track all users who have joined an event.